 The Main Galapagos Islands

 This was the island where we started our Galapagos adventure.
 It's the oldest Galapagos Island and the second most populated with approx. 6 thousand residents.
-The airport and the main village are located in Puerto Baquerizo Moreno (Link Google Maps).
+The airport and the main village ; a in Puerto Baquerizo Moreno (Link Google Maps).
 When you arrive, private taxi drivers are already waiting for guests.
 It’s a cooperative of taxi drivers which you will find in the entire village.
 The price for a ride is just a small amount of $ 2-3.
 In Puerto Baquerizo Moreno you can walk independently to explore the beaches and interpretation centre of the National Park.
-There are several restaurants along the Malecon and also two dive centres.
+There are several restaurants along the Malecon and also two dive centers.
 They offer snorkel and dive trips together.

 What to Do and How Long to Stay on San Cristobal